bryansmullen/fidil/readme.md

 ![Banner Image](pre-production/fidil_mockup_banner.jpg)

-**Fidil** is an online Irish Traditional Music resource which delivers content in a bitesized, aesthetically pleasing manner which appeals to the hobbyist musician.
+**Fidil** is an online Irish Traditional Music resource which delivers content in a bite-sized, aesthetically pleasing manner which appeals to the hobbyist musician.

 While there are already Irish Traditional Music resources available online, many of them take time and effort to navigate.
-Fidil's focus is on simplicity, so that it is instantly accessible and intuitive to even the first time user.
+Fidil's focus is on simplicity so that it is instantly accessible and intuitive to even the first time user.

 ---